asonyue/OpenSource_Final/README.md

 - Only the first 5 data in the database is kept.
 - A top five leaderboard will be shown.
 - The player can choose to retry by clicking on the retry button.

+# Getting Started

+## Prerequisites

+- Apache2
+`sudo apt install apache2`
+- MySQL
+`sudo apt install mysql-server`

+## User Manual

+Press enter to start the game.
+Follow the flashing boxes.
+Everytime you level up, one more pattern will be added.
+If you mis-click, you lose.
+Type in your name in the textbox.
+You will then be shown the top 5 leaderboard.
+Press the
+retry button to try again.